 |Composite Cabinet Warranty ||10-Years ||10-Years |

 |EasySet Airline Warranty ||5-Years ||5-Years |

 Treatment: 0.5 - 1 Pound per 1,000 sq ft or 10-12 Pounds per Surface Acre

 Dosage Rates: Once treatment area is established, calculate treatment amount.
 For total lake treatments, treat every 4 weeks.
 For spot treatment areas (1,000 sq ft), treatments will be required every 2 weeks for best results.

-How To Apply SMR Pellets: Apply 10-12 Pounds per Surface Acre.
+How to Apply pellets: Apply 10-12 Pounds per Surface Acre.
 Broadcast pellets evenly over the body of water or treatment area using a spreader.

-When To Apply SMR Pellets: Apply SMR every 2-4 weeks when water temperatures are above 50°F. Treatment should continue until desired results are achieved.
+When to Apply pellets: Apply MuckAway PRO every 2-4 weeks when water temperatures are above 50°F. Treatment should continue until desired results are achieved.

-Restrictions: SMR may be applied to lakes and ponds used for irrigation and aquaculture.
-Water treated with SMR may be used for recreation, fishing and other activities immediately after treatment.
-Safe for recreational ponds, horses, livestock, birds, pets, fish, wildlife and the environment.
+Restrictions: pellets may be applied to lakes and ponds used for irrigation and aquaculture.
+Water treated with MuckAway PRO may be used for recreation, fishing, and other activities immediately after treatment.
+Safe for recreational ponds, horses, livestock, birds, pets, fish, wildlife, and the environment.
 Do not apply to water that will be used for human consumption.